 Codeine is a very common opioid and one of the most prescribed worldwide.
 It is an opiate analgesic that is used to relieve pain and discomfort for various medical issues.

-This drug is derived from morphine and is stronger than over the counter medications like ibuprofen or acetaminophen.
+This drug is derived from morphine and is stronger than over-the-counter medications like ibuprofen or acetaminophen.
 Codeine comes in a liquid or pill form and is mostly used for mild or moderate pain, diarrhoea, and coughing.

 This drug is in many other medications and comes in various strengths.
 Despite being readily available, codeine is an opioid and has the potential to become an abused substance.